Nicolas Bruneel

-Nicolas Bruneel (born 8 March 1997) is a French professional footballer who plays as a midfielder for Régional 1 club Pays de Cassel.
+Nicolas Bruneel (born 8 March 1997) is a French professional footballer who plays as a midfielder for Championnat National 3 club Pays de Cassel.

 Career

 Bruneel made his professional debut with Dunkerque in a 1–0 Ligue 2 win over Toulouse on 22 August 2020, scoring the only goal in his debut.
 He was not retained by Dunkerque in the summer of 2022, and signed for amateur side Pays de Cassel.